rsdn/CodeJam/PerfTests/docs/Example.xUnit.md

 		[CompetitionFact]
 		public void RunSimplePerfTest() => Competition.Run(this);

 		// Baseline competition member.
-Other competition members will be compared with this.
+		// All relative metrics will be compared with metrics of the baseline method.
 		[CompetitionBaseline]
 		public void Baseline() => Thread.SpinWait(Count);